A note on mock automorphic forms and the BPS index: BPS states and automorphic forms

 Focusing on the case $X=K3\times T^2$, one considers the moduli space of $K3$ surfaces $\M_{K3}$ and of elliptic curves $\M_T$ respectively.
 In $\M_{K3}$, the BPS jumping loci coincide with Noether-Lefschetz divisors, which detect jumps in the Picard rank of $K3$, i.e., the rank of the sub-lattice in $H_2(K3,\Z)$ that can be realized as a linear combination of curves.

 Following Moore \cite{M2}, the attractor mechanism of Ferrara, Kallosh, and Strominger defined by $\gamma$ gives rise to a dynamical system in $\M_{K3}$ and a fixed point.
 This point is shown to be a Shioda-Inose K3 surface associated to an even quadratic form \cite[Corollary 4.4.1]{M2}.
 Moreover, the quadratic form also defines a CM elliptic curve, associated to an attractor point in $\M_{T}$.
-Then \cite[(b)]{KT} show that the sum over counts of these attractor black holes coincides with the mock modular form \be \sum_n H(n) q^n \ee of weight $\frac32$ on the congruence subgroup $\Gamma_0(4)\subset SL_2(\Z)$, where $H(n)$ are the so-called Hurwtiz class numbers, first studied by Zagier \cite{Zag}.
+Then \cite{KT2} show that the sum over counts of these attractor black holes coincides with the mock modular form

+of weight $\frac32$ on the congruence subgroup $\Gamma_0(4)\subset SL_2(\Z)$, where $H(n)$ are the so-called Hurwtiz class numbers, first studied by Zagier \cite{Zag} (see also \cite{B}).
 Indeed, Maulik and Pandharipande \cite{MP} show that the Noether-Lefschetz divisors are certain Heegner divisors on the symmetric space associated to $O(2,19)$, which were previously shown by Borcherds \cite{Bor} to be related to Fourier coefficients of a vector-valued modular form on $SL_2(\Z)$.